m3y54m/library-with-cmake/README.md

 To solve this problem for shared libraries there are many solutions which two of them is mentioned here:

-- [GOOD SOLUTION] Open terminal in the directory where `libhello.so` exists and execute this command to tell the Linux that where the `libhello.so` is located.
+- [BEST SOLUTION] Open terminal in the directory where `libhello.so` exists and execute this command to tell the Linux that where the `libhello.so` is located.

 ```console
 export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH
 ```
-- [BAD SOLUTION] Embed the "path" to the `libhello.so` in the `main` executable using GCC.
+- [WORST SOLUTION] Embed the "path" to the `libhello.so` in the `main` executable using GCC.
 This is not a good solution because if you move `libhello.so` to other location this solution becomes useless!

 ```console